sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 # make.conf

-The HP Folio 9470m has an Intel Core i7-3687U CPU.
+My laptop has an Intel Core i7-3687U CPU.
 It's an IvyBridge and as of gcc-4.7, its `march` is `core-avx-i`.
 So here is the content of `/etc/portage/make.conf`:

 ```